Wishmaster117/NetherBot-Reforged/README.md

 All NPCBot operations are now driven entirely through the in-game interface—no more typing out bot commands—while still offering the familiar /netherbot show / /netherbot hide chat commands and a handy minimap button to toggle the window.

+⚠️ **Note: This addon is still in active development and may undergo breaking changes.**

 ## What’s New

 - **Fully UI-Driven**